 The Salmon Arm Wharf is a great spot to do some fishing.
-Or if you’d rather see the views from the water you can rent boats here to take out on to the lake as well.
+Or if you’d rather see the views from the water you can rent boats here to take out onto the lake as well.

 Stop 3: Revelstoke

 Considered one of the best winter playgrounds in all of Canada, Revelstoke should be on every Vancouver to Calgary drive itinerary.
 It is located right next to Glacier National Park, home to some of Canada’s best alpine views.

 But there is plenty to do near the town of Revelstoke itself.
 Hikers can explore the Bottoms Up trail that will take visitors from the ski base all the way up to Revelation Lodge with some epic views.

 Stoke Climb is perfect for mountain bikers and you’ll get a chance to see the rainforests on the mountain too.